vicgua/blog/_posts/2018-02-21-oop-classes.md

 methods (because they are guaranteed not to change the object), but not non-constant ones, that may alter the object.

+Obvious side-note: the constructor can't be const because... well, why would you want a constructor that isn't allowed to construct anything?

 # Writing the methods
 So far, we have only been using the prototype of the function: we say what methods and attributes it has, and act as if they magically worked.
 Now, I'm